jimdigriz/oauth2-worker/README.md

          * using the implicit grant will (briefly) expose your `access_token` through `window.onmessage`
          * the implicit grant does not make available a refresh token so login sessions will be short
  * `client_id` to use with your application
+ * your API endpoints must return CORS headers for 401 errors
+     * this really only causes a problem when you administratively expire access tokens
+     * the worker will not fetch new tokens untill the original expiry time of the access_token has elapsed

 # Usage